canberkozcelik/f1-champions-assesment/README.md

    - Shows all race winners for a selected season
    - Displays race name, date, and winner details
    - Highlights the winner if he's also the season's champion
-   - Includes navigation back to seasons list
+   - Includes navigation back to the seasons list

 #### Building and Testing